Perth Stadium Station Construction

 Rail operations will then switch into the completed section of the station to allow the third and final platform to be built.

-Perth Stadium will be open in time for the start of the 2018 AFL season.
+Perth Stadium will be open in early 2018.